redtexts/texts/aflci_1949_trotskyism_and_the_labor_party.md

 title: Trotskyism and the Labor Party
 author: American Fraction of the Left Communist International
 date: 1949
 description: Written by D.A. for the January-February 1949 issue of International Bulletin.
 This issue and others are available on archive.org.
 International Bulletin was a periodical put out by the so-called American Fraction of the Left Communist International.
-In this version we have cleaned up only minor punctuation and formatting issues.
+In this version we have cleaned up only minor punctuation, formatting issues, and spelling issues.
 Any errors below are present in the original.
 keywords: Trotsky
 ...